Information Systems & Cyber Security Program Description

 The topics may vary from semester to semester.
 May be repeated for credit when topics change.
 1-3 credits.

 This is a fundamental required course as part of an interdisciplinary curriculum that is very much in demand in today's society.
 This course covers cyber forensics as part of one of the three academic areas in the interdisciplinary curriculum.
 The three areas covered are cyber security, cyber forensics, and cyber policy and law.
 This class covers methods and tools for gaining forensic information from computer systems and networks.
 It includes case studies of cyber crimes as well as the application and management of cyber forensics.
 The course introduces students to forensics tools using hands-on experience and the Internet.
-Prerequisite: ISYS 376 or permission of instructor.
+Prerequisite: ISYS 370 or CMSC 121 or permission of instructor.
 3 credits.

 Must be approved by the head of the department.
 May be repeated as ISYS 391.
 1-18 credits.

-This class covers cyber law and policy and its application to techniques for identifying and tracking cyber attacks, as well as yo methods and tools for gaining forensic information from computer systems.
+This class covers cyber law and policy and its application to techniques for identifying and tracking cyber attacks, as well as methods and tools for gaining forensic information from computer systems.
 It includes case studies of cyber crimes with a focus on the relationship between cyber forensics, cyber security and cyber law and policy today.
 The course will emphasize the application of law, ethics, conceptual models and hands-on experiences of using forensic tools with personal computers, servers, Internet activity and Web browser usage.
-Prerequisites: CMSC 355, ISYS 376, ISYS 377, CRIM 305, and one of the following: both CMSC 360 and 455; or ISYS 473; or SOCL 305.
+Prerequisites: ISYS 376 or CMSC 355; or permission of instructor.
 3 credits.